laki88/AirPlaneSeatingPlanner/README.md

 # AirPlaneSeatingPlanner
-air plane seating plan algorithm assignment
+Airplane seating plan algorithm assignment

+Run the main method in App class

+provide rows and columns for each Seat Group in Airplane and number of passengers